Doctors Note Logo

 How to Locate a Neurologist Who Specializes in Nerve Pain

-Locating a neurologist who specializes in nerve pain involves getting referrals from your primary care provider or other specialists, verifying board certification and subspecialty training, consulting trusted online directories, checking patient reviews, and confirming insurance coverage and accessibility.
+Finding a neurologist who specializes in nerve pain (neuropathy) requires a strategic approach: ask your primary care provider for a referral, verify board certification and subspecialty training in pain medicine or neuromuscular disorders, use trusted online directories, read patient reviews, and confirm insurance coverage and office accessibility.

 answer background